cunneen/recurring-date/README.md

     { start: new Date(), every: 2, unit: 'w', end_condition: 'for', rfor: 5, days: [1,3,5] }
     generates:
     Every 2 weeks on Monday, Wednesday, and Friday for 5 occurrences starting today

 ---

+    static RecurringDate.initializeWithDateLibrary (dateLibrary)

+Initializes the RecurringDate class with a date library (e.g. moment or dayjs).

+For example:
+    RecurringDate.initializeWithDateLibrary(dayjs);

+---